neurobloomai/pact/README.md

 In an increasingly agent-driven world, PACT provides a simple, open, and scalable protocol for **intent translation** and **agent interoperability** — enabling diverse AI agents, platforms, and services to collaborate seamlessly.

 > "Let every agent have its mind...
 PACT translates their intents."
+>
+> Why PACT Matters?:

+"PACT exists to replace confusion with clarity.
+To transform fragmented systems into collaborative ecosystems.
+So builders can spend less time duct-taping intent and more time building tools that matter."

 ---